What's At The Show?

 Baron de Rutzen Award

-Pembrokeshire Agricultural Society gratefully acknowledges the generosity of Mr J H Llewellin & family, of Kilbarth, Rudbaxton, Haverfordwest for kindly re-presenting the Baron de Rutzen award to the Society to be competed for in 2022.
+Pembrokeshire Agricultural Society gratefully acknowledges the generosity of Mr J H Llewellin & family, of Kilbarth, Rudbaxton, Haverfordwest for kindly re-presenting the Baron de Rutzen award to the Society to be competed for this year.

 The de Rutzen family continue to have a considerable influence in Pembrokeshire through their agricultural estates and diverse businesses interests.